roshansthomas/python-cdk-locust/README.md

 mkdir lab
 cd lab
 ```
-3. Initialise your CDK project
+3. Initialise your CDK project.
+The initialisation must be run in an empty directory.
+In this case, ``~/environment/python-cdk-locust/lab``.
 ```
 cdk init --language python
 ```
-This builds the base directory structure for your project, it must be run in an
+The initialisation creates the base directory structure for your project.
-empty directly or it will fail.
 Some important files:
  * app.py - The entry point for you app, it defines your environment  and the
 stack(s) that will be created
  * requirements.txt - Library dependencies for your Python code, in this case